wg-osr/walkerga.github.io/class/mu_wizard2.md

 </b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Pale blue.
 Its pages scatter to the winds while open yet find their way back in when you close it.*
 - You can push objects not heavier than a helmet from afar.
-- For each time you study this book, you can avoid an encounter of your choice while piloting a wind-powered vehicle.
+- For each time you studied this book, you can avoid one encounter of your choice while piloting a wind-powered vehicle.
 - Roll 1D4, you gain the following spell: 1.
 [Chariot of Air](/2020/11/13/chariot-of-air/), 2.
 [Stormspeech](/2020/11/13/stormspeech/), 3.
 [Wind Barrier](/2020/11/13/wind-barrier/), 4.
 [Wind Salvation](/2020/11/13/wind-salvation/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)'s Elementalism.*
 </details>